microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 What we need is a more effective way for separate Terminal windows to to be able to connect to and display content that's being hosted in another process.

+### Mixed admin and unelevated clients in a single window

+Let's presume that you're a user who wants to be able to open an elevated tab within an otherwise unelevated Terminal window.
+We call this scenario "mixed elevation" - the tabs within the Terminal can be running either unelevated _or_ elevated client applications.

+It wouldn't be terribly difficult for the unelevated Terminal to request the permission of the user to spawn an elevated client application.
+The user would see a UAC prompt, they'd accept, and then they'd be able to have an elevated shell alongside their unelevated tabs.

+However, this creates an escalation of privilege vector.
+Now, there's an unelevated window which is connected directly to an elevated process.
+At this point, any other unelevated application could send input to the Terminal's `HWND`, making it possible for another unelevated process to "drive" the Terminal window and send commands to the elevated client application.

 ## Solution Design